SkyLink: A Large Vision-Language Model Driven Re-ranking Framework for Cross-View UAV geolocalization: Experiments

 \paragraph{SkyRank Dataset.} In this study, we curated a derived dataset tailored for training candidate ranking models in cross-view geolocalization.
 Specifically, for each UAV query image, we retrieved a set of candidate samples based on the embedding similarity derived from the training set with a retriever (cross-view geolocalization model).
 Subsequently, we ensured the presence of the ground-truth match in each candidate set by either retaining it if already retrieved or explicitly inserting it during the subsequent data cleaning process.
 For each combination of retrievers, we constructed a corresponding re-ranking dataset.
 The purpose of releasing this dataset is to provide support for the development of cross-view geolocalization and related research fields, such as UAV navigation, information retrieval, and large vision-language models (LVLMs).
 For example entries of the dataset, please refer to Appendix~\ref{a2}.

 \paragraph{Implementation Details.}

 Our retriever is built upon three state-of-the-art cross-view geo-localization retrievers: SDPL~\cite{10587023}, Sample4Geo~\cite{Deuser_2023_ICCV} and MCCG~\cite{10185134}.
-(For more details of retrievers, refer to Appendix ~\ref{a3}) During the training phase, 20 candidate samples are retrieved from the database for each query sample.
+(For more details of retrievers, refer to Appendix ~\ref{a3}) To ensure a strictly fair comparison, all retrievers are either initialized with official pre-trained weights that already encompass our target datasets, or undergo pre-training on the same dataset using their officially recommended configurations.
+During the training phase, 20 candidate samples are retrieved from the database for each query sample.
 Among these, the top-13 samples are used as retrieval candidate samples.
 In SkyLink, Qwen2-VL-7b-Instruct is adopted as the backbone network of the Large Vision-Language Model (LVLM).
 For LoRA (Low-Rank Adaptation) fine-tuning, the target modules include \texttt{q\_proj}, \texttt{k\_proj}, \texttt{v\_proj}, and visual LoRA.
 SkyLink is fine-tuned using the AdamW \cite{loshchilov2019decoupledweightdecayregularization} optimizer.
 All experiments are conducted based on the PyTorch framework and completed on 2 NVIDIA A100 GPUs (80GB).
 In the inference phase, the retrievers are used to generate candidate samples for the LVLM.
 The similarity threshold \(T\) is set to 0.9; Throughout the entire inference phase, re-ranking is only performed on the top-10 reference images retrieved by the retrievers.
 Additional details on the training environment and runtime are provided in Appendix~\ref{a4}.